VolkanSah/NMAP-Black-Python/README.md

 Store the extracted information in a CSV file using Python's CSV module, which allows you to write data to a CSV file in a structured format.

-Once the scanning and parsing process is complete, you can analyze the results in the CSV file to identify vulnerabilities and open ports in your local network.
+Once the scanning and parsing process is complete, you can analyze the results in the CSV file to identify vulnerabilities and open ports in networks.

 Here's an example: